-The goal is to braze steel tube to copper tube in 60 seconds using flux and braze alloy.
+The goal is to braze a steel tube to a copper tube in 60 seconds using flux and brazing alloy.

 - The assembly section was pre-assembled and fluxed (B-1) then located in the two diameter coil with a single pre-formed alloy ring set at the interface area.

 - Alloy flow and joint completed in 60 seconds.

 - The material was cooled in water following the completion of brazing.

 - The joint was then cross-sectioned to validate that the brazing process had produced a strong, high quality joint.

 - Selective and precise heat zone, resulting in less part distortion and joint stress than welding

 - More consistent results and suitability for large volume production, without the need for batch processing

 - Safer than flame brazing